top of page

 • What happens when communications fail?

-• Has the system been judged against real operating conditions, not only a feature list?
+• Has the system been judged against real operating conditions, not just a feature list?

-These questions usually produce more useful insight than starting with supplier claims.
+These questions usually yield more useful insights than starting with supplier claims.

 This is why requirement definition matters at the start.